kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

     * This lightweight design allows developers to have more control over their application structure and choose the components they need, resulting in greater flexibility and simplicity
     - I preferred Flask over FastAPI due to its simplicity, ease of use, and familiarity
         + More suitable for projects with straightforward requirements, such as small to medium-sized web applications
-        + Flask's extensive documentation and large community make it easier to find resources and support when developing the project
+        + Flask's extensive documentation and large community make it easier to find resources and support when developing the projects

 - Pros